kiaann1/Proofly/issues.md

 ##  Issues

 1. CV Builder > Full Name doesnt allow spaces so the user can't add their full name with a space in the middle **FIXED ✅** - Updated sanitization logic in `src/lib/sanitization.ts` to allow spaces in the `sanitizeInput` function.
 Changed the regex to preserve spaces while still removing potentially harmful characters.
-Input now properly accepts full names with spaces.
+Enhanced `sanitizeName` function with proper character filtering for names including spaces, apostrophes, hyphens, and accented characters.
+Added mobile-specific input attributes (autoComplete, spellCheck, autoCorrect, autoCapitalize) to improve mobile keyboard behavior.
+Input now properly accepts full names with spaces on all devices including mobile.

 2. CV Builder > Email doesnt allow mobile shortcuts (i use @@ to autofill my email address) **FIXED ✅** - Changed input type from "email" to "text" in `src/components/cv/CVForm.tsx` for the email field.
 This allows mobile shortcuts like @@ to work while still maintaining validation through the sanitization function.
 Users can now use any mobile keyboard shortcuts for email input.